 Can You Increase a Secured Credit Card Limit?

 Getting an increased credit limit on your secured credit card comes down to the card issuer's policy.
-The Capital One® Secured Mastercard®, for instance, comes with a potential credit line increase in as little as six months with no extra deposit needed, while the Merrick Bank Secured Visa® Card allows you to raise your credit line up to $3,000 whenever you choose simply by increasing your deposit.
+The Secured Mastercard® from Capital One, for instance, comes with a potential credit line increase in as little as six months with no extra deposit needed, while the Merrick Bank Secured Visa® Card allows you to raise your credit line up to $3,000 whenever you choose simply by increasing your deposit.

 Not all unsecured credit cards offer an easy way to increase your credit line or a path to an unsecured line.
 The Platinum Elite Mastercard® Secured Credit Card and the Platinum Select Mastercard® Secured Credit Card, both from First Progress, fall into this category.
 However, both are available to borrowers with low credit scores or limited credit histories, so they could serve as a stepping stone toward other accounts.